We are conducting Sunday and Wednesday services at the church building but in a limited capacity.

-- We are conducting an 11am worship service on Sundays, and a 7pm Bible class on Wednesdays.
+- We have an 11am worship service on Sundays, and a 7pm Bible class on Wednesdays.
 (We invite you to join us on Wednesdays at 6pm by bringing your own carryout or prepared dinner.)
 Sunday Bible classes have been suspended until further notice.

 - Hand sanitizing stations can be found at the main entrance and in the fellowship hall.